 (2) See also Chapter 4 for other circumstances when a new applicant may be required to submit a new listing application form.

-(3) Where there is a change in Sponsors, the replacement or remaining Sponsor, as the case may be, must submit to the Exchange why the outgoing Sponsor left; a copy of the clearance letter (if any) from the outgoing Sponsor; and any matters the replacement or remaining Sponsor considers necessary to be brought to the Exchange’s attention regarding the application and the outgoing Sponsor as soon as practicable.
+(3) Where there is a change in Sponsors and/or overall coordinators, the replacement or remaining Sponsor, as the case may be, must submit to the Exchange why the outgoing Sponsor and/or overall coordinator left; a copy of the clearance letter (if any) from the outgoing Sponsor and/or overall coordinator; and any matters the replacement or remaining Sponsor considers necessary to be brought to the Exchange’s attention regarding the application and the outgoing Sponsor and/or overall coordinator as soon as practicable.

 (4) Where an additional Sponsor is appointed, the new applicant and the Sponsors must submit to the Exchange reasons for appointing the additional Sponsor; and the additional Sponsor must submit to the Exchange a confirmation that it fully agrees with all submissions previously made by the new applicant and its existing Sponsor when a new listing application is submitted pursuant to rule 6A.02B(2).

 (1) An applicant must submit a listing application form, an Application Proof and all other relevant documents under rules 12.22 and 12.23, and the information in these documents must be substantially complete except in relation to information that by its nature can only be finalised and incorporated at a later date.

 (2) If the Exchange decides this information is not substantially complete, the Exchange will not continue to review any documents relating to the application.
 All documents, including the Form 5A (except for the retention of a copy of these documents for the Exchange's record) submitted to the Exchange will be returned to the Sponsor.
 The initial listing fee will be dealt with in the manner described in the note to rule 12.14(4) below.